Naomirood/SEAL-CANE/README.md

 To change the number of epochs, max_len of the text or a different parameter for the CANE training process, you can update [``config.py``](Code/Python/config.py). <br />

 <br />
-For a complete overview of the arguments, look at the [``Main.py``](Code/Python/Main.py) file. <br />
+For a complete overview of the arguments, look at the Main.py file. <br />

 ## Acknowledgements

-This research was conducted as a master thesis information studies: data science at the University of Amsterdam.
+This research was conducted as a master thesis Information Studies: data science at the University of Amsterdam.
 This work is written in collaboration with the NOS (the Dutch Public Broadcasting Foundation).
 <br />
 Code has been used from the [CANE](https://github.com/thunlp/CANE/tree/master/code) and [SEAL](https://github.com/muhanzhang/SEAL/tree/master/Python) GitHub repository.
 The PyTorch implementation of DGCNN is also used from the [PyTorch DGCNN](https://github.com/muhanzhang/pytorch_DGCNN) GitHub repository.
 <br />